MarcialRosales/maven-concourse-pipeline/README.md

 We are going to introduce a new *Concourse* resource called [Artifactory Resource](https://github.com/pivotalservices/artifactory-resource) to publish our application's artifact (jar) to *JFrog*.

+### Declare artifactory-resource as resource-type
 Because this resource is not one of the out-of-the-box resources that comes with *Concourse* we need to explicitly declare it in the `pipeline.yml`.
-For convention, we try to group all `resource-types` at the beginning of the pipeline file followed by the `resources` and finally we add the `jobs`.
+For convention, we try to group all `resource-types` at the beginning of the pipeline file followed by the `resources` and the `jobs` afterwards.

 ```
 resource_types: